Mahmadamin08/Train-Booking-System/README.md

 - Book tickets for a given route, date, class/coach type, and number of passengers.
 - Supports multiple trains with different coach configurations.
-- Calculates fare based on the distance and class selected.
+- Calculates fare based on the distance,class selected and No of passengers.
 - Assigns a unique PNR (Passenger Name Record) to each ticket.
-- Group booking option available for booking an entire coach.
 - Ensures seat availability and displays an error message if no seats are available.
 - Books tickets from the lowest coach number to the highest, and within each coach, from the lowest seat number to the highest.
 - Supports a range of coach types, including Sleeper (SL), 3 Tier AC (3A), 2 Tier AC (2A), and 1st class AC (1A).